Pearson-Higher-Ed/alerts/README.contribute.md

 The project is also set up for unit testing with code coverage, i18n with [React Intl](https://github.com/yahoo/react-intl/wiki), and hot reloading.

+## Polyfill Service

+If you require the use of polyfills to support browsers like Internet Explorer, use [Polyfill.io](https://cdn.polyfill.io/v2/docs/examples) to construct your polyfill requests for specific features.

 ## Continuous Integration

 To hook up your project to Origami continuous integration, a one-time manual process is currently required.